 Project milestones include:

-- January 2026: Begin remodeling the home to meet Assisted Living Facility standards, creating private bedrooms, staff work areas, meal preparation space, and medical supply storage.
+- Spring 2026: Begin remodeling the home to include private bedrooms, staff work areas, meal preparation space, and medical supply storage.

 - January 2027: Completion of construction and admission of first patients through referrals from local hospital systems.